MaheshG11/Indeed/README.md

 # Indeed-Clone
-A platform that helps to apply to jobs online.
+A platform to Post jobs online.